Unidata/netcdf-c/docs/logging.md

 nc_set_log_level(int new_level)
 ```

+# Turing Logging On/Off {#logging_use}

-Call the nc_set_log_level() in your code just before the netCDF code
+Turn logging on in your code, just before the netCDF code that is
-under investigation, and turn it off after the code under
+under investigation.
+After that code runs, turn off logging by setting
+the log level to -1.

+## Setting Log Level in C Programs

-investigation.
-For example, in the test program
+Call the nc_set_log_level() to set the log level.
+For example, in the
-nc_test4/tst_interops5.c, we have:
+test program nc_test4/tst_interops5.c, we have:

 ```
        /* Open the file with netCDF. */